 We have discussed in other chapters, blurring the background to enhance our subject or to disguise any unwanted background elements, such as bright spots, intrusions or other distractions.
 Working with slow shutter speeds you can also induce blur to create a sense of movement.
-As with “light trails”.
+As with 'light trails'.

-For example, in broad daylight, inner city street scenes of crowds walking to the subway or traffic stopped at an intersection, whilst other vehicles are speeding away or a train pulling away from the station or subway.
+For example, in broad daylight, inner-city street scenes of crowds walking to the subway or traffic stopped at an intersection, whilst other vehicles are speeding away or a train pulling away from the station or subway.

-There are three main factors to take into consideration: the speed or rate at which your subject is moving, how much blur you want to give and how much light you have at the scene, because obviously, a person who is walking or even jogging is moving much slower than a bus or train and if you photograph the moving vehicle the pedestrian may totally disappear from view.
+There are three main factors to take into consideration: the speed or rate at which your subject is moving, how much blur you want to give and how much light you have in the scene, because obviously, a person who is walking or even jogging is moving much slower than a bus or train and if you photograph the moving vehicle the pedestrian may totally disappear from view.
 So you need to find a happy medium there.

 A good versatile lens is all you really need for this sort of work.
 A zoom lens in the order of about 28 - 200mm will do the job admirably.

-So, if your kit fit’s the bill, before you go rushing off to the big smoke, may I suggest that first you get in some practice a little closer to home.
+So, if your kit fit’s the bill, before you go rushing off to the big smoke, may I suggest that first, you get in some practice a little closer to home.
 This will ensure your confidence for the task ahead.